 If you want to throw a little love (and money) my way by using one of these affiliate links for three services I’ve found to be awesome, we both win.

 I switched all my sites to DigitalOcean and noticed a huge improvement in speed.
 They have amazing tutorials and pre-built servers that will make you feel like a seasoned sysadmin in no time, or you can configure your server using ServerPilot.
-Dedicated fast virtual servers start at only $5 per month (plus only $1 for weekly backups), and you’ll get $10 credit using this link.
+Dedicated fast virtual servers start at only $5 per month (plus only $1 a month for weekly backups), and you’ll get $10 credit using this link.

 If you’ve signed up for DigitalOcean, ServerPilot is a great way to configure your machine for one or many sites.
 They hook up to your fresh server, and handle all the setup and updates.
 They’ll do it for free, but offer multiple user systems for $10 per month if you want to use it to manage client sites and provide them all separate logins.
 They now include free SSL for each domain.
 That’s awesome.
 You get $10 credit for using the link.